EQT

 SASB EM-EP-210b.1

 Our ability to operate depends on maintaining positive, proactive relationships with our landowners.
 We build mutual trust through transparency, proactive engagement, and appropriate responsiveness to community and landowner concerns — from site selection through every phase of operation.
-We are committed to proactively addressing community concerns and other risks associated with local operations, and we follow all applicable laws at the township, county, and state levels.
+We are committed to proactively addressing community concerns and other risks associated with local operations, and we follow all applicable federal, state, and local laws.

 Communities Where We Operate